-1.23.4 COAC Sampling in IPHC Regulatory Area 4BCD
+1.24.4 COAC Sampling in IPHC Regulatory Area 4BCD

-COAC otolith collections from Regulatory Area 4BCD occur in conjunction with sampling of the commercial landings only in Dutch Harbor and St. Paul (if St. Paul buys Pacific halibut in 2023); the sampling rate has been increased to accommodate a target of 100 otolith pairs for the COAC.
+COAC otolith collections from Regulatory Area 4BCD occur in conjunction with sampling of the commercial landings only in Dutch Harbor and St. Paul; the sampling rate has been increased to accommodate a target of 100 otolith pairs for the COAC.
 Collect both otoliths from every 10th fish identified for sampling.
-The otolith pair from each 10th fish should be prepared for the COAC as described above.
+The otolith pair from each 10th sample fish should be prepared for the COAC as described above.
 Regular market samples and COAC samples will be collected from the same delivery in most cases.
 Be sure to keep market samples and COAC samples in separate boxes.